Aleks-Bechard/weatherApp/README.md

 # weatherApp
  A simple waether app

- require you tomrun a node.js sever (server.js) to initialzr the API key so its not public
+ require you tomrun a node.js sever (server.js) to initialze the API key so its not public